-I come late to this idea, but better late than never right?
-While researching for an upcoming marketing course, I found quite a few blogs which accept new guest posters.
+I’ve been slow to the guest posting game, but better late than never right?
+While researching, I found quite a few blogs which accept new guest posters.

 But if you can get a blog owner who is organised, reciprocal minded, and has topics in your Niche, BINGO!
 You may just have the start of a winning relationship.